Dasanch/Project_1_JADY_UPC/README.md

-# Project 1
+# Project JADY
-TODO: Write a project description
+## Introduction
+In this project we will recreate the game Last Resort, we will use the sprites of the original game and we will program it from scratch.

 ## Installation
 TODO: Describe the installation process